 D Toggle the inclusion of diary entries.
-See Section 8.3.3 [Calendar/Diary integration], page 32.
+See Section 8.3.3 [Calendar/Diary integration], page 33.

-g Toggle the time grid on and off.
+Toggle the time grid on and off.
 See also the variables org-agenda-use-time-grid and org-agenda-time-grid.

-Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-\(\subset{\left}\) and S-\(\subset{\right}\).
+Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-(left) and S-(right).
 When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword.

-Display the following org-agenda-ndays days.
+(right) Display the following org-agenda-ndays days.
 For example, if the display covers a week, switch to the following week.
 With prefix arg, go forward that many times org-agenda-ndays days.